Adversarial control of synchronization in complex oscillator networks

 Although we focused on the Kuramoto model in this study, the core of our attack methodology, namely the gradient computation from the order parameter, is derived purely from the mathematical definition of synchronization and is not specific to any particular oscillator model.
 This generality suggests that our adversarial perturbation approach can be readily extended to other oscillatory systems, such as FitzHugh--Nagumo neurons \cite{gerster2020fitzhugh,al2024criticality}, Stuart--Landau oscillators \cite{choe2010controlling,selivanov2012adaptive}, or any dynamical system where a meaningful order parameter can be defined.
 The mathematical framework we developed is thus broadly applicable to diverse classes of networked dynamical systems.

-Despite these promising results, several limitations warrant acknowledgment.
-Currently, our approach requires access to all network nodes for perturbation, which may not be realistic in many practical scenarios.
-Developing sparse attack strategies, potentially using gradient magnitudes as selection criteria, represents an important future direction.
+While our results demonstrate the effectiveness of adversarial perturbations for synchronization control, we acknowledge important practical considerations for real-world implementation.
+The current approach requires simultaneous access to all oscillator phases and the ability to perturb all nodes, which presents challenges in practical systems such as power grids or brain networks.
+We view our current results as establishing a theoretical foundation that opens promising avenues for future developments.

+Building on this foundation, several exciting research directions emerge: developing sparse perturbation schemes that achieve effective control by targeting only strategically selected nodes, creating partial-access strategies that operate with limited system information, and designing adaptive methods that can function under realistic constraints.
+These developments represent natural extensions of our framework that could enable practical synchronization control in real-world networked systems while maintaining the core advantages of weak intervention and distributed control.